matsumotory/trusterd/README.md

-# Trusterd HTTP/2 Web Server Scripting with mruby
+# Trusterd HTTP/2 Web Server
-Trusterd is a high performance HTTP/2 Web Server scripting with mruby using [nghttp2](https://github.com/tatsuhiro-t/nghttp2) and [mruby-http2](https://github.com/matsumoto-r/mruby-http2).
+Trusterd is a high performance HTTP/2 Web Server scripting with [mruby](https://github.com/mruby/mruby) using [nghttp2](https://github.com/tatsuhiro-t/nghttp2) and [mruby-http2](https://github.com/matsumoto-r/mruby-http2).
 You can get HTTP/2 Web Server which is high permance and customizable with mruby.

 ## Benchmark
 Please see [benchmark link](https://gist.github.com/matsumoto-r/9702123).